 More than two million people are held in American prisons and jails – the largest inmate population in the world.
 The number is growing daily, largely because of harsh federal and state sentencing laws and unnecessary jail detention of people awaiting trial in counties across the country.
 Most significantly, more than 60 percent of the people in prison are now racial and ethnic minorities.
-Locking up increasing numbers of people – disproportionately people of color – at great expense to taxpayers, and later releasing them with little access to rehabilitation and drug treatment services, has not made our street safe.
+Locking up increasing numbers of people – disproportionately people of color – at great expense to taxpayers, and later releasing them with little access to rehabilitation and drug treatment services, has not made our streets safe.

 The Foundation’s Criminal Justice Program supports groups working to reduce unnecessary incarceration of adult offenders in America.
 In particular, the Program makes grants to groups that are working to: